Intestacy Rules: Dying without a will

 Typically, those who can’t inherit when there’s no legally binding will are:

-In short, you can’t inherit under the rules of intestacy if you’re divorced; your civil partnership has ended; or you’re partners living together and aren’t married.
+In short, you can’t inherit under the rules of intestacy if you’re divorced, your civil partnership has ended or you were partners living together unmarried.

-However, even if you can't inherit under the rules of intestacy you may be able to apply to a court for financial help from the estate.
+If you can’t inherit under the rules of intestacy, you may be able to apply to a court for financial help from the estate.

 What happens to an estate if there are no surviving relatives?